+5.6 Data Files: Sequential And Random Access I/O

+There are two types of disk data files that can be created and accessed by a BASIC program: sequential files and random access files.

+5.6.1 Sequential Files

-There are two types of ential And Random Access I/O f disk data files that can be created and accessed equential files and random access files. limited in flexibility and written to a sequential f isier to create than random access files, but are speed when it comes to locating data.
-The data file is a series of ASCII characters stored, one item ially), in the order sent.
-The data is read back se- The following stateme files in sequential order nts and functions are used with sequential data OPEN WIDTH PRINT# PRINT USING# WRITE# INPUT# INPUT\$ LINE INPUT# EOF LOC LOF CLOSE 5.6.1.1 Creating a Se equential File Program 1 is a short pr information you input a ogram that creates a sequential file, "DATA," from t the keyboard.
-Program 1-Create a Se 10 OPEN "O",#1,"DAT 20 INPUT "NAME"; N\$ A" 25 IF N\$ = "DONE" T 30 INPUT "DEPARTME 40 INPUT "DATE HIRE HEN END ENT"; DEPT\$ 60 PRINT · · · · · · · · · · · · · · · · · ·
+Sequential files are easier to create than random access files, but are limited in flexibility and speed when it comes to locating data.
+The data written to a sequential file is a series of ASCII characters stored, one item after another (sequentially), in the order sent.
+The data is read back sequentially, one item after another.

-RUN
+The following statements and functions are used with sequential data files in sequential order.

+OPEN

+WIDTH

+PRINT#

+PRINT USING#

+WRITE#

+INPUT#

+INPUT\$

+LINE INPUT#

+EOF

+LOC

+LOF

+CLOSE

+5.6.1.1 Creating a Sequential File

+Program 1 is a short program that creates a sequential file, "DATA," from information you input at the keyboard.

+Program 1--Create a Sequential Data File

+'''

+10 OPEN "O", #1, "DATA"

+20 INPUT "NAME"; N$

+25 IF N$ = "DONE" THEN END

+30 INPUT "DEPARTMENT"; DEPT$

+40 INPUT "DATE HIRED"; HIREDATE$

+50 PRINT#1, N$; ", "; DEPT$; ", "; HIREDATE$

+60 PRINT

+70 GOTO 20

+'''

 NAME?
+SAMUEL GOLDWYN

-SAMUEL GOLDWYN DEPARTMENT?
-AUDIO/VISUAL AIDS DATE HIRED?
+DEPARTMENT?
+AUDIO/VISUAL AIDS

+DATE HIRED?
 01/12/72